Tips and Techniques for Recognizing and dealing with Narcissists

 Most narcissistic clients will only reluctantly agree to go to therapy if a significant person in their life is threatening to leave them, or if someone is threatening their comfort, their reputation, or their status if they don’t.

 The amount of leverage, or “meaningful” consequences the narcissist faces helps determine the possibility of maintaining the motivation and compliance necessary for achieving an effective treatment outcome.
 Additionally, the therapist needs to cultivate a robust connection with this client, as narcissists are more prone to disappearing into a state of hyper-autonomy, entitlement, and self-aggrandizement.
 Therapists must be sturdy enough to show up as a “real” person, not just an expert, to bypass the cynical, approval-seeking, charming, defiantly avoidant, and tough-guy modes.
-The therapist engages in a (limited) re-parenting advocate for the vulnerable part of this larger-than-life client, hidden behind the “masks.”
+The therapist engages in the role of a (limited) reparenting agent for the vulnerable part of this larger-than-life client, tucked behind the “masks”.

 Keep the Leverage High

 The therapy relationship becomes a microcosm for the narcissist’s real-world relationships.
 It is also the platform for creating corrective emotional experiences without devaluing an often highly sensitive individual.
 The therapist uses moment-to-moment experiences to consistently point out relevant possibilities of loss and predictable consequences if they refuse to do the emotional work, thus fortifying the leverage for change.

 Keep a Robust Connection